IBM/Ansible-Automation-Platform-L3/docs/Part 4/01 Business Partner Accreditation.md

 The WAS environment and dashboard will be available to you after you have successfully concluded the lab work — remaining online until your ITZ reservation has expired.

 !!! note "Expiring environments"
     Note that the ITZ environment can only be reserved for 4 hours at a time.
-After this period, the instance will automatically be retired and deprovisioned.
+After this period, the instance will automatically be retired and decommissioned.
 It is strongly recommended that you complete your investigations for the quiz questions (below) _before_ that time has expired.
 If not, you will need to run through the lab work another time to bring the WAS environment back online.

     Record your answers *now* so that you can quickly answer the accreditation quiz questions *later*.